nmahmudova/ADE-LLM/ADE-LLM-S/README.md

 ### 4. Obtain LLaMA Model Weights
 - ADE-LLM-S uses the LLaMA 3.1-8B Instruct model as the core component.
 - Due to licensing restrictions, the weights are not included in this repository.
-- Request access via Meta AI and follow Hugging Face instructions to download and use the model.
+- Request access via Hugging Face: [LLaMA 3.1-8B Instruct](https://huggingface.co/meta-llama/Llama-3.1-8B-Instruct)